-Janel George is Education Policy Counsel at LDF, where she uses legislative and policy advocacy to promote racial justice and equal opportunity.
+Janel George is Senior Education Policy Counsel at LDF, where she uses legislative and policy advocacy to promote racial justice and equal opportunity.
 She works with a broad coalition of stakeholders within coalitions and campaigns to eliminate racial disparities and promote equitable school policies and practices.
 Ms. George also works closely with the Dignity in Schools campaign to promote positive and inclusive school discipline policies and curb the use of exclusionary and overly-punitive disciplinary practices that fuel the school-to-prison pipeline and limit educational opportunities for all students.

 Prior to joining LDF, Ms. George served for half a decade as Legislative Counsel and Legislative Assistant to a senior Senator and junior Member of the House of Representatives.
 In her roles, Ms. George managed education, health care, judiciary, and other domestic policy issues, and participated in the crafting and implementation of comprehensive health care reform and other key legislation.
 She also advised on a wide range of civil rights issues – including fair pay for women, the reauthorization of Title IV-E waivers in the Child and Family Services Improvement and Innovation Act, the DREAM Act, higher education affordability legislation, and anti-bullying legislation.